caplaz/home-assistant-sfpuc/INSTALLATION.md

 After initial setup, you can modify settings:

 1. Go to **Settings** → **Devices & Services**
-2. Find "SF Water" in your integrations list
+2. Find "San Francisco Water Power Sewer" in your integrations list
 3. Click **"Configure"** to change the update interval

 ## Verification